cuboulder-MSD/digColl_WinnipegJewishRenOralHist/README.md

 ## Subject
 Jewish renewal; Schachter-Shalomi, Zalman, 1924-2014
 ## Description
-Descriptions consist of timestamped intervals indicating topic changes and when they occur.
+Each description consists of timestamped intervals indicating topic changes and when they occur.
 ## Publisher
 University of Colorado Boulder Archives Department
 ## Contributor